 Multidisciplinary Studies (MDST)

-Millersville University’s new major, Multidisciplinary Studies (MDST), is an innovative and flexible program of study that builds on the University’s existing strengths in the liberal arts and sciences.
+Multidisciplinary Studies (MDST) is a flexible program of study that builds on the University’s existing strengths in the liberal arts and sciences.

-The MDST Curriculum Committee has resumed proposal review for Spring 2023.
-Students should meet with Dr. P BEFORE drafting an individual proposal AND meeting with potential faculty advisors.
+The MDST Curriculum Committee performs proposal reviews during the fall and spring semesters.
+Students should meet with Professor Scott Anderson BEFORE drafting an individual proposal AND meeting with potential faculty advisors.

 Keep in mind the MDST Curriculum proposal process can take several weeks between proposal drafting, revisions, and review.
 Students should start the MDST proposal process EARLY and at least ONE FULL SEMESTER prior to their intended graduation.

-If you have a questions or concerns, please reach out to Dr. P.
+If you have a questions or concerns about Student Initiated Programs, please reach out to Professor Scott Anderson, MDST Student Initiated Program Advisor.

 -